Ransomes (Electric lorry garage / warehouse), Wykes Bishop Street (the 4 medieval hamlets)

 See also the 1867 map detail of the east bank of the Wet Dock.

-The Happy Return public house
+The Happy Return public house, 1 Wykes Bishop Street

 Ipswich Historic Lettering: Happy Return 1 Ipswich Historic Lettering: Happy Return 22013 images

 This Cobbold pub building, standing alone since all the nearby small houses have been removed, is the former The Happy Return.
 It is recorded as in existence in 1823 (perhaps in an earlier building) and ceased trading as late as 1984 when there were very few regulars remaining in the area.
 However the pub name 'Happy Return Building' was stencilled on each of the two white panels below the ground floor windows.
 Even today there is a wrought iron bracket at first floor height near the corner which once supported a pub sign.
 Opposite the south-west face of this building stood, until the major reshaping and development of Patteson Road, Maude Road and Anchor Square as residential units, stood an imposing facade in red brick and stone which was scandalously destroyed.
 They put up a modern, pale shadow of the same frontage.
-We assume that it was the southern entrance to the Ransome's Orwell Works, or possibly to the Gas Works site.
+It was the southern entrance to Ransome's 'Orwell Iron Works' (as it is shown on the 1867 map).

 There are scant traces of the northern part of Ransomes' Orwell Works still to be found in the Duke Street car park.